-To accommodate the influx of mobile devices in the modern workplace, there are a variety of products that focus on enabling virtual desktop and application access on mobile devices.
+To accommodate the influx of mobile devices in the modern workplace, desktop and application virtualization vendors have made a point to enable access on mobile devices.

-Not surprisingly, Citrix and VMware are at the forefront of desktop and app virtualization for mobile devices, but vendors such as Microsoft and Parallels have made important inroads, as well.
+Not surprisingly, Citrix and VMware are at the forefront of desktop and app virtualization virtualization vendors focusing on mobile devices, but vendors such as Microsoft and Parallels have made important inroads, as well.
 These are certainly not the only vendors to embrace mobility, but Citrix, VMware, Microsoft and Parallels provide a good overview of the industry trends and demonstrate how the market for app and desktop virtualization for mobile devices is changing.

 Citrix XenApp and XenDesktop